SmartlyDressedGames/Unturned-Docs/servers/server-hosting.rst

 -----------------------------

 1. Navigate to the ``.../SteamCMD/steamapps/common\U3DS`` directory.

 2. To create our server, we need to execute a command.

-	* For an Internet server run the following command: ``./ServerHelper.sh +InternetServer/MyServer``
+   a.
+For an Internet server run the following command: ``./ServerHelper.sh +InternetServer/MyServer``

-	* For a LAN server run the following command: ``./ServerHelper.sh +LanServer/MyServer``
+   b.
+For a LAN server run the following command: ``./ServerHelper.sh +LanServer/MyServer``

    In this example "MyServer" is used as the ServerID for savedata and configuration purposes; you may choose to replace "MyServer" with a different name.
 For an example script, open the built-in ``ExampleServer.sh`` file in a text editor.
 3. You can safely close the server by executing (typing, and then pressing the "↵ Enter" key on your keyboard) the following command on the command-line interface: ``shutdown``

 4. The executed command has created a new file directory located in ``.../U3DS/Servers``, called "MyServer".
 This directory is where all the savedata and configuration files are kept.
 Changing the ``MyServer`` ServerID (from step 2) in the batch script to a different name will allow for keeping savedata separate across multiple servers, and for running multiple servers at once.